MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 #### Office.Android.EarlyTelemetry.AsyncLibLoadFailure

-This event is trigged when the user launches the app or opesn any Word, Excel, or PowerPoint file and faces any issues during library load.
+This event is triggered when the user launches the app or open any Word, Excel, or PowerPoint file and faces any issues during library load.
 This data is used to find the failure cases.

 The following fields are collected: